On December 23, 1672, Italian astronomer Giovanni Domenico Cassini discovered Rhea, the 2nd largest of the 62 Saturn moons that are known by today.

 Cassini in Astronomy

 Cassini developed into a persistent, very precise observer of the sky.
 In 1655, with his Meridiana in the Basilica of San Petronio in Bologna, he determined the inclination of the Earth’s orbit, the diameter of the sun and the refraction of light in the Earth’s atmosphere.
 He published his results quickly in 1662 in tabular form.
 In addition, the telescopes of Eustachio Divini (1610-1685) from Rome and Giuseppe Campani (1635-1715) provided him with spectacular discoveries: With the help of the Great Red Spot on Jupiter, Cassini determined its own rotation (1665).
+Around 1690, Cassini was the first to observe differential rotation within Jupiter’s atmosphere.
 He also calculated the rotation duration of Venus, Jupiter and Mars and examined the surfaces of the planets more closely.
 From the regular orbit of the Jupiter moon Io he derived the determination of the longitude, an important step for geodesy and navigation.
 In 1668 Cassini published precise tables (Ephemerides Bononienses mediceorum siderum).
 After Jean Picard had spoken out in favour of him and achieved the benevolence of King Louis XIV, Colbert appointed Cassini to the newly founded Académie Royale des Sciences in 1669 and to head the Paris Observatory, which was still under construction.

 The Saturnian System

 It was during these years, when Cassini discovered Saturn’s Moons Iapetus in 1671.
-He noticed regular changes in brightness in Japetus andrealized that the moon always showed Saturn the same side, i.e. how the earth moon rotated bound.
-One year later he discovered Rhea, named by Cassini to honor King Louis XIV.
+He noticed regular changes in brightness in Iapetus andrealized that the moon always showed Saturn the same side, i.e. how the earth moon rotated bound.
+Overall, Cassini discovered four satellites of Saturn: Iapetus and Rhea in 1671 and 1672, and Tethys and Dione (1684).
+Cassini was the first to observe these four moons, which he called Sidera Lodoicea (the stars of Louis), including Iapetus, whose anomalous variations in brightness he correctly ascribed as being due to the presence of dark material on one hemisphere (now called Cassini Regio in his honour).
 It was also him to discover the gap in Saturn’s Rings, now called the ‘Cassini Division‘.
 Cassini interpreted the 14 celestial bodies known at that time (6 planets and 8 moons) as glorification of the Sun King Louis XIV.
 Today it is assumed that Cassini, out of reverence for his royal employer, had long concealed that in the meantime he had discovered two more Saturn moons, Dione and Tethys.
 It was not until 1684 that he announced the discovery.
 Another important part of Cassini’s research was the calculation of the Earth-Sun distance, today known as an Astronomical Unit.
 Through this unit, it was then possible to indicate all distances in the solar system standardized but this new kind measurement was not initially accepted by all astronomers, for instance Edmund Halley was one of its opponents.

 Giovanni Domenico Cassini’s further Achievements